 Some people will be automatically enrolled in Medicare but most need to enroll during the correct time period.

+- Initial enrollment.
 Your initial enrollment period begins 3 months before you turn 65 years old.
 It continues through the month of your birthday and the 3 months that follow.

-Each year, you can evaluate your plan and switch between original Medicare and Medicare Advantage if those plans are available in your area.
+- Medicare open enrollment (October 15 to December 7).
+During open enrollment each year, you can evaluate your plan and switch between original Medicare and Medicare Advantage if those plans are available in your area.
 You can also add, drop, or change your Part D coverage.

+- General enrollment (January 1 to March 31).
 If you missed your initial enrollment period, you can enroll during general enrollment at the beginning of the year.
 But note that your coverage won’t begin until July 1.

+- Special enrollment periods.
 If you lose coverage under your current plan for certain reasons, such as losing an employer-sponsored plan or moving out of your current plan’s coverage area, you will have a special enrollment period to enroll in Medicare or change plans.

 Sometimes Medicare can be confusing, so before you enroll it’s important to check the coverage and make sure you’re getting what you need.